icns-xyz/icns/contracts/icns-resolver/README.md

 Note that Owner does not have to match the ICNS name that the user is setting record for.

 The ADR36 verification would not take place when the signer of the message and the pub key in `ADR36Info` matches.
+But instead, to verify that this was intentional, the message requires the signature field and the signature_salt field to be empty.

 The most recent address that has been set would be automatically set as the primary name that is to be reversed resolved.